Everybody's Golf: PlayStation Home

 Clap Hanz released a space for the Everybody's Golf series in the Asian, European, and Japanese versions of the PlayStation 3's online community-based service, PlayStation Home.
 The space was called the "Everybody's Golf Space" in Europe, the "Minna no Golf Lounge" in Japan, and the "Hot Shots Golf Lounge" in North America (using the Asian version of the game's name).
 The space featured a Questionnaire (in Europe called "A gift from Suzuki"), which is a survey that rewards an EG Lawn Sofa, a video screen, a poster, seats for the avatars, and a Full Game Launching Support feature for Everybody's Golf 5.
 Game Launching is a feature that lets users set up a game in PlayStation Home and launch directly into the game from Home.
 The space was released on 11 December 2008 for the Japanese version, 18 June 2009 for the European version, and 1 October 2009 for the North American version.
 It was shut down alongside PlayStation Home on 31 March 2015 worldwide.

+Reception

+Aggregate review scores As of November 25, 2025.